anitaposch/anita-grav/user/pages/04.blog/articles-2020/7-bitcoin-learnings-from-zimbabwe-and-botswana/7-bitcoin learnings from zimbabwe and botswana.md

 ---

-# Bitcoin Learnings from Zimbabwe and Botswana
+# National currencies, culture and Bitcoin: Learnings from my first journey to Zimbabwe and Botswana

 In February 2020 I travelled to Zimbabwe and Botswana to learn more about the use and necessity of Bitcoin in Africa and to present the findings in this 6-part podcast series.